cabrerac/cabrerac.github.io/students.md

 ## Student Supervision

-This page showcases the students I have supervised and am currently supervising, demonstrating my commitment to research mentorship and academic development.
+This page showcases the students I have supervised and am currently supervising.

 {% include students_list.html %}